 This information is important for future schedules and work adjustment if necessary.

 What effect will formally declaring my pregnancy have on my job status?

 You and your employer must make this decision.
-In general, most of the radiation work that performed at University of Wisconsin – Madison can continue without modification during pregnancy, and radiation worker at UW-Madison receive no detectable reading on the radiation dosimeter.
+In general, most of the radiation performed at University of Wisconsin – Madison can continue without modification during pregnancy, and radiation worker at UW-Madison receive no detectable reading on the radiation dosimeter.

 Should I leave a room during the fluoroscopy procedure because I am pregnant?

 No. It is not necessary to leave a procedure room during a fluoroscopy or other diagnostic radiology procedure if you are wearing a lead apron and provided a fetal badge.
 Reading from a fetal badge can help determine if additional precautions would need to be taken.